Fundamental fields in the deformed $W$-algebras: Introduction

 In Section \ref{sect6}, we apply our algorithmic results to prove Conjecture \ref{conj1} in types $B_\el,C_\el$, and in other new cases.
 This proof is the second main result of this article.\\

-Finally, in Section \ref{sect7}, we formulate conjectures on the behavior of our algorithm and on a possible link between the fields it produces and the thinness of the corresponding representations of the quantum affine algebra $U_q(\widehat{\g})$.
+Finally, in Section \ref{sect7}, we formulate conjectures on the behavior of our algorithm and on a possible sufficient condition for our algorithm to work based on the thinness of representations of the quantum affine algebra $U_q(\widehat{\g})$.

 \addtocontents{toc}{ }